amazon-connect/amazon-connect-streams/README.md

 * `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
   * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab. will not be displayed.
+  * `enableVideoDeviceSettings`: If `true`, the settings tab will display a section for configuring video input devices for the agent's local machine.
+If `false`, or if `pageOptions` is not provided, the agent will not be able to change video device settings from the settings tab. will not be displayed.
   * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.